Register a birth

 - one proof of address

 You can buy a full certificate when you register for £11.

 When the register in which the birth is recorded is full, it goes to the Superintendent Registrar.

 A copy certificate will then cost:

-- £10 for a short birth certificate
+- £11 for a standard birth certificate issued within 5 working days

-- £10 for a standard birth certificate
+- £35 for a priority birth certificate issued within 24 hours

 From 1st November 2017 anyone applying to have a correction made to a birth entry will be charged a fee of £75-£90, if the error is deemed to be incorrect information given by the informant at the time of registration.
 This fee is for the consideration of a correction only and will not be refunded should the correction not be granted.